MetPX/sarracenia/doc/sarra-docs-e.rst

 User-Facing Components
 ----------------------

+The Manual Pages, on the other hand, are reference material.
+For each component or format, the manual page provides a complete reference that shows all the options that exist for that component, and also provides examples of usage.

 * `sr_post(1) <sr_post.1.rst>`_ - to post individual files.
 * `sr_poll(1) <sr_poll.1.rst>`_ - to list files to pull from remote servers.